Montana-Code-School/Setup-Prework/README.md

 ## Hardware

 ### You Have to Bring to Class
-* Apple Macbook (ideally Macbook Pro, things can get intense coding, so the more RAM, storgae, etc. the better)
+* Apple Macbook (ideally Macbook Pro, things can get intense coding, so the more RAM, storage, etc. the better).
-* Any sort of dongle you need to plug in into a HDMI input on a big screen TV
+* Any sort of dongle you need to plug in into a HDMI input on a big screen TV.

-### Optional Things Which make Things easier at home
-Here is a list of what we support here at the code school:

-* macOS
-* Google Chrome
-* Atom text editor

-This walkthrough is meant to help you set up your machine for the code school, and get you more comfortable with making changes.

 ## Back Up Your Current Data